nmshd/documentation/_includes/scenarios/integrate/requests-over-messages.md

 The Sender will receive the Response via a Message.
 For this, you have to [synchronize the Sender Connector]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}).

-After a few seconds the Request has moved to status `Completed` and the Response is available in the `response` property of the Request.
+After a few seconds the Request has moved to `status` `"Completed"` and the Response is available in the `response` property of the Request.
 You can observe this by [querying the Request]({% link _docs_use-cases/use-case-consumption-get-outgoing-request.md %}) on the Sender Connector.